asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 |------|----------------------|
 |[CS0012300](https://capitalgroup.service-now.com/cg_grc?sys_id=80df48c01bac20506a50beef034bcb47&table=sn_compliance_policy_statement&id=cg_grc_action_item_details&view=sp)|Cloud products and services must be deployed on private subnets and public access must be disabled for these services.|

 **Why?**

 CG's public access requirements for cloud state that resources should be secured in environments and not be publicly accessible.
 ECR is a fully managed container registry that makes it easy to store, manage, share and deploy container images and artifacts in a secure manner.
 Amazon ECR hosts your images in a highly available and high-performance architecture, allowing you to deploy images for your container applications reliably.
-You can share container software privately within Capital Group or publicly worldwide for anyone to discover and download.
+You can share container software privately within Capital Group, but should never share any container images and configurations publicaly.

 **How?**